zongronghuang/asmr-player/README.md

 ![app page demo](app_page.jpg)
 <small>:framed_picture: Credit: [Cristian Palmer](https://unsplash.com/photos/XexawgzYOBc)</small>

-- It has four built-in audio recordings and four photographic works.
+- It has four built-in audio recordings and an animated gradient backdrop.
 - When online, it can display random photograhic works from [Unsplash](https://unsplash.com/), with links to the source image and the photographer's profile page for further exploration.
 - It comes with three playback modes:
   - **Single track loop**: the app repeates single audio track.